 Cape Town pollen forecast — Westlake Golf Club – Championship Course neighborhood

-Today (25 June) pollen in Westlake Golf Club – Championship Course, Cape Town is low; cypress, eucalyptus, and artemisia are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress, eucalyptus, and artemisia will decrease.
+Today (22 August) pollen in Westlake Golf Club – Championship Course, Cape Town is low; mugwort is low.
+Tomorrow (23 August 2026) levels are similar.
+Over the following five days mugwort will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 Developed with support from the European Space Agency (ESA)’s Business Applications and Space Solutions (BASS) team